onyeka-hub/Project-25/README.md

 ![artifactory get started page](./images/artifactory-lisence-page.PNG)

 5. For learning purposes, you can apply for a free trial license.
-Simply fill the form here https://jfrog.com/start-free/, use the **Self-Hosted** button and a license key will be delivered to your email in few minutes.
+Simply fill the form [here](https://jfrog.com/start-free/), use the **Self-Hosted** button and a license key will be delivered to your email in few minutes.

 ![artifactory get started page](./images/artifactory-get-license3.PNG)